Southern California wildfires trigger mass destruction, hurting families, economy

-Thousands of people in Southern California were forced to evacuate this week as wind-whipped wildfires continued to blaze across Ventura County.
+Thousands of people in Southern California have been forced to evacuate as wind-whipped wildfires continue to blaze across Ventura County.

-Officials said the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 476 structures and scorched roughly 143,000 acres so far.
-About 15,000 additional structures are threatened by the wildfire as well, according to officials.
+Officials said the so-called “Thomas Fire,” which started on Dec.
+4 about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 921 structures and scorched roughly 237,500 acres so far.
+About 18,000 additional structures are threatened by the wildfire as well, according to officials.

 The cause of the fire is currently unknown.
-As of Friday afternoon, it was only 10 percent contained.
+As of Wednesday morning, it was only 25 percent contained.

-Authorities confirmed the death of a 70-year-old woman late Friday.
-The woman, who is currently unnamed, was reportedly killed in a car crash along an evacuation route Wednesday night.
-Her death is the first connected to the six wildfires in the region.
+Authorities confirmed the death of a 70-year-old woman on Dec.
+8. Virginia Pesola was reportedly killed in a car crash along an evacuation route on Dec.
+6. Her death is the first connected to the six wildfires in the region.

 In addition, one unnamed firefighter has reportedly been injured and three others were burned, the Los Angeles Times reported.

-What’s more, the “Skirball Fire” erupted Wednesday, burning at least 500 acres so far and threatening many of the multimillion-dollar homes in Los Angeles’ Bel-Air neighborhood, Reuters reported.
+What’s more, the “Skirball Fire” erupted on Dec.
+6, burning 422 acres and threatening many of the multimillion-dollar homes in Los Angeles’ Bel-Air neighborhood, Reuters reported.

+The Skirball fire was reportedly caused by “an illegal cooking fire at an encampment in a brush area adjacent to where Sepulveda Boulevard crosses under the San Diego (405) Freeway,” the Los Angeles Times reported on Tuesday.

 In light of the Thomas Fire and others, here’s what you need to know about California wildfires.